-DO Bierzo has a special microclimate which is beneficial for viticulture.
-On the one hand, it is similar to the climate of Galicia with regard to humidity and rainfall, and on the other it is also similar to the hot, dry climate of Castile.
-The low altitude, ranging from 500m to 650m, also helps to prevent late frosts and means that the grape harvest is usually about one month earlier than in Castile.
-The average annual temperature is around 12°C, with the minimum in winter of 3.5°C and maximum in summer of 24°C. The average annual rainfall is about 700 mm, and the vines receive about 2,200 hours of sunshine per year.
-The soils in the mountains are a mixture of fine elements, quartz and slate.
-The vineyards are planted mainly on humid, dark soil which is slightly acidic and low in carbonates.
+In 1989, DO Bierzo was officially recognised.
+Bierzo has a special microclimate, which is beneficial for viticulture.
+On the one hand, its proximity to the Atlantic Ocean makes it similar to the climate of Galicia with regard to humidity and rainfall, and on the other, it is also similar to the hot, dry climate of Castile.
+The low altitude, ranging from 500m to 650m, also helps to prevent late frosts and means that the harvest is usually about one month earlier than the rest of Castile.
+The average annual temperature is around 12°C, with a minimum in winter of 3.5°C and maximum in summer of 24°C. The average annual rainfall is about 700mm, and the vines receive minimum 2,200 hours of sunshine per annum.
+The soils in the mountains consist of a mixture of slate and granite, which favours the Mencia vines, and helps produce its distinct mineral character.
+The wines tend to be lighter in terms of alcohol and more refreshing than those from other parts of Castilla y León.
+The vineyards are planted mainly on humid, dark soil, which is slightly acidic and low in carbonates.

-Vinos de Arganza is a dynamic young winery located in Toral de los Vados just south of Villafranca del Bierzo in the heart of the Bierzo region.
-It was established in the year 2000 by Victor Robla who is a very well respected winemaker, and they now produce young wines, Roble and Crianza.
-They own 20 hectares of their own vineyards as well as holding long-term contracts with selected "viticultores" in the area.
+Vinos de Arganza is a young winery located in Toral de los Vados, south of Villafranca del Bierzo in the heart of the Bierzo region.
+It was established in 2000 by Victor Robla, a well-respected winemaker, and produces young wines 40% and Roble and Crianza 60%.
+They own 20 ha of vineyards as well as holding long-term contracts with selected "viticultores" in the area.
 The main objective of the winery is to make the most of the terroir,using fruit from old vines to create wines of both old and new world characteristics sold at astonishingly great value prices.
-The 1500m2 winery has state of the art equipment for the elaboration and bottling of the wines, and 1800 barrels of French and American oak.
-Production now reaches1,800,000 bottles for both domestic and export markets.
+The 1500 sq. m. winery has state of the art equipment for the elaboration and bottling of the wines, and 1800 barrels of French and American oak.
+Production now reaches 1,800,000 bottles for both domestic and export markets.
 In 2007, the winery was awarded the BRC Global Standard certificate and IFS.

 on the underlined grape varieties for more information.